tap349/tap349.github.io/_posts/2018-05-10-facebook-oauth.md

 ***UPDATE***

-error is caused by ad-blocking extensions - try to disable them and reload the page. or else it's better to whitelist Graph API Explorer page.
+error is caused by ad blockers - disable these extensions and reload the page. or else it's better to whitelist Graph API Explorer page in their settings.

 ### You are not logged in